derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-08/02/2026 16:29:05 : 3 Database Admins walked into a NoSQL bar.
+10/02/2026 17:00:48 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How many programmers does it take to kill a cockroach?
-Two: one holds, the other installs Windows on it.
+How many QAs does it take to change a lightbulb?
+They noticed that the room was dark.
+They don't fix problems, they find them.
 <!-- replace-with-joke ends -->